Airports in Pakistan

 Gilgit Airport

 Gilgit Airport is a tiny domestic airport located 1.25 nautical miles (2.3 kilometers) east of Gilgit, a city in Pakistan’s Gilgit-Baltistan province.
-One of Pakistan’s two primary centers for mountaineering trips is the city of Gilgit.
-Due to its small size, aircraft like the ATR-42 and C-130 may safely land on this airfield.
+One of PakistanThe city is one of the primary centers for mountaineering trips.
+It is a city of all sizes; aircraft like the ATR-42 and C-130 may safely land on this airfield.

 Operating Airline: